 Bridal Veil Falls

-Walk through the native forest following the Pakoka River to the top of Bridal Veil Falls.
+Now that you are freshly caffeinated take a drive 20 minutes out of Raglan and walk through the native forest following the Pakoka River to the top of Bridal Veil Falls.
 There are two viewing platforms at the top of the falls that give a stunning view of the falls and the surrounding lush greenery.
-You can then descend to a bottom view point for more glorious views.
-The track is 10 minutes one way and the higher viewing platforms are suitable for wheelchairs and prams!
+You can then descend to a bottom viewpoint for more glorious views.
+The track is 10 minutes one way, and the higher viewing platforms are suitable for wheelchairs and prams.

 6pm: Dinner at ULO's Kitchen